madsop/madsop.github.io/_posts/2019-03-31-where-to-give-a-talk.md

  After all, there are many people wanting to share a message, and the program committees typically have luxury problems choosing talks.

  Where do I head to find places to apply for speaking?

+ - <a href="https://www.meetup.com/">Meetup</a>: There are a lot of meetups out there, and most put a lot of work into finding speakers.
+Chances are, they'll be happy if you pitch your idea.
  - Twitter:
    - <a href="https://twitter.com/cfp_land">cfp_land</a>
    - <a href="https://twitter.com/cfp_exchange">cfp_exchange</a>